Context, Judgement, Deduction: Plain dependent type theory

-We reverse engineer the theory in order to provide the correct definition, and that will be all that we need because of the calculations above.
+We hope the reader will forgive us if to avoid confusion we adopt the unusual notation of $\rbag$ instead of $\Sigma$.
 We then start to look at rules for formation and introduction, which for sum types are usually the following.
 In order to classify the premise of ($\rbag$F) we simply use $\uu.\Delta\uu$ from \Cref{typedep}.
 The premise of ($\rbag$I), instead, can be coded via the following nested judgement classifier

 with $\gamma = \pi \circ u^* id$ from \Cref{typedep}.
 The desired rule $\Lambda$, then, is the functor $(\duu.\Sigma\Delta\uu)\Sigma.\gamma\duu\to \uu.\Delta\uu $ appearing above.